 2022 saw a major unwind of lending activities and wrapped bitcoin bore the brunt of the fallout.
 While many like to point out that there is "more bitcoin on Ethereum than Lightning Network" these figures are hardly comparable because the security models are completely different.

 The vast majority of wrapped bitcoin are in fact custodied by BitGo for their WBTC token, so I think of this metric as more akin to a "balances on exchanges" metric.

 Network Security and Health

 The number of unreachable nodes (behind routers without port forwarding) was also fairly steady around 50,000.
-This is probably evidence of a node floor of dedicated Bitcoiners who have persevered through the bear market.
+This is more evidence of a floor of dedicated Bitcoiners who have persevered through the bear market.
 I fully expect this number to be an indicator of retail FOMO and that it will shoot up if a bunch of newbies enter the space.
-So you might be confused by this next chart that shows a lot of volatility.
-It turns out that this was due to a bunch of fake nodes that skewed the metrics until Luke-Jr adjusted his algorithm to filter them out.

 A variety of improvements in block propagation have been implemented by Bitcoin Core over the past several years; network propagation performance has been fairly consistent since 2019.

 While the global hashrate only went up 10% in 2021, mainly due to the major setback with China completely banning mining, 2022 has resumed the upward trajectory to all-time highs.

 The proof-of-work equivalent days is an interesting metric though it should not be construed as a reasonable attack that we should be worried about.
 Theoretically an attacker could have 1,000% of the total network hashrate or more and perform various block reorganization and double spending attacks.
 Practically, of course, there are physical limitations to acquiring that level of hardware and electricity.